-Risks, Side Effects and Complications of Clitoral Hood Reduction
+Risks, Side Effects and Complications of the Clitoral Hood Reduction

-- Nausea and vomiting may be experienced, as a side effect of the intravenous sedation or general anesthesia which is noted to be relieved as soon as its effect wears off.
+- Nausea and vomiting may be experienced, as a side effect of the Intravenous Sedation or the General Anesthesia, which is noted to be relieved as soon as its effect wears off.

 2) Post-operative pain after the Clitoral Hood Reduction